-- 1. The complainant has requested information from the Police Service of Northern Ireland ('PSNI').
-The PSNI refused to either confirm or deny whether it held the requested information, citing sections 30(3) and 40(5)(b)(i) of the FOIA as a basis for non-disclosure. - 2.
-The Commissioner's decision is that the PSNI has correctly applied the exemption at section 40(5)(b)(i) of the FOIA to the requested information.
-As this applies to the entirety of the requested information, the Commissioner has not gone on to consider the PSNI's application of section 30(3) of the FOIA. - 3.
+- The complainant has requested information from the Police Service of Northern Ireland (PSNI) in relation to individuals who have been identified as part of certain groups.
+The PSNI refused to confirm or deny whether it held the requested information, citing sections 24(2), 31(3) and 40(5)(b)(i) of the FOIA as a basis for non-confirmation or denial. - 2.
+The Commissioner's decision is that the PSNI has correctly applied section 40(5)(b)(i) of the FOIA to the requested information.
+Since the Commissioner considers that this section applies to the entirety of the requested information, she has not gone on to consider the PSNI's application of the other exemptions listed above. - 3.
 The Commissioner requires no steps to be taken.